LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #endif
 ```

-The flow chart \ref{Unified_sensor_firmware_simplified_program_structure.png} shows the start process and the subsequent main loop for processing the user commands and sensor results.
+The figure \ref{Unified_sensor_firmware_simplified_program_structure.png} shows a flow chart of the start process after powering on the sensor and the subsequent main loop for processing the user commands and sensor results.
 When the microcontroller is started, the software checks whether known sensors are connected to (+i2c) or (+uart) interfaces.

 If any are found (using a dedicated (+lut) with sensor address translation information), the appropriate class instances are created and these can later be used to read out measurement results.